pradeesh-kumar/concurrent-booking-service/README.md

 If it's going to be a popular one, we can follow approach 1.
 Otherwise, we should follow the 2nd approach.

 ## Features
-1. Book tickets
+1. Create Events
-2. Cancel the booked ticket
+2. Book tickets

 ## How to run?
 1. Go to the class ConcurrentBookingServiceApplication.java